pulumi/examples/gcp-ts-serverless-raw/README.md

 # Google Cloud Functions in Python, Go, and TypeScript Deployed with TypeScript

-This example deploys two Google Cloud Functions.
-"Hello World" functions are implemented in Python and Go.
+This example deploys three Google Cloud Functions.
+"Hello World" functions are implemented in Python, Go, and TypeScript.
 Pulumi program is implemented in TypeScript.

 ```bash
 # Create and configure a new stack